levic/puppet-pam_shield/README.md

 ## Limitations

 This module was developed for use with CentOS and by extension should work on Red Hat, Scientific and Fedora.
-It has not been tested with Debian or Ubuntu.
-If packages are available for other platforms then it should be easy to extend this module.
+It has been tested with Ubuntu but not Debian If packages are available for other platforms then it should be easy to extend this module.